How It All Began…

 weekend and other school holidays.
 So we picked up as many schools as possible to ensure all school children had a weekend resource for food.

-Over the last two years, in order to accommodate the needs of both younger and older youth, snackpack contents have been expanded to include fruit cups, pudding cups, macaroni and cheese cups or packets, cereal packets and cheese crackers.
+Over the last two years, in order to accommodate the needs of both younger and older youth, snackpack contents have been expanded to include two single-serve cereal bowls (cold cereal only), macaroni and cheese single bowls or pouches, Slim Jim-type meat sticks, 1% shelf stable milk, fruit strip, and animal crackers.

 Prior to January 2015 SCC distributed approximately 6200 snackpacks per week to 95 area schools and sites.
-With the new additions and some “tweaking” of the program, SnackPacks was able to add many schools in 2016, yet keep the average weekly distribution to between 6500-7000 children in 149 sites.
+With the new additions and some tweaking of the program, SnackPacks was able to add many schools in 2016, yet keep the average weekly distribution to between 6000 children in 160 sites.

 Today, it costs approximately $60,000 each month to sustain the SFK program.
 You can help us continue to ensure hungry children in NWA do not suffer food insecurity on weekends by CLICKING HERE, or by hosting a SFK food drive at your business, organization or school.
-For more information on how to host a food drive for our SnackPacks for Kids program, email Shannon Green, or call her at 479.636.4198, ext.
-236.
+For more information on how to host a food drive for our SnackPacks for Kidsprogram, email Shannon Green, or call her at 479.636.4198.

 What is a Snackpack?
 A Samaritan Community Center snackpack is a small white plastic shopping bag filled with 8 healthy snacks.
-Snackpacks usually contain (items may vary, depending on donations) pudding cups, cheese crackers, peanut-free granola bars, macaroni and cheese cups or packets, fruit chews, fruit cups, and cereal cups.
+Snackpacks usually contain (items may vary, depending on donations) two single-serve cereal bowls (cold cereal only), macaroni and cheese single bowls or pouches, Slim Jim-type meat sticks, 1% shelf stable milk, fruit strip, and animal crackers.
 Because of the number of school children with peanut allergies, SnackPacks for Kids is a peanut free program.

 Who is eligible to participate?
 SnackPacks for Kids is open to schools, from Head Starts to High Schools, in Benton, Washington, Madison and Carroll counties in Arkansas.
 We were fortunate in 2016 to raise enough funds to accommodate all schools requesting SnackPacks, and erasing our waiting list.